Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/osi-model.md

 - It breaks network communication into **7 distinct layers**, each with a specific job.
-- Understanding these layers helps in troubleshooting, and later, in understanding where different attacks and defenses operate
+- Understanding these layers helps in troubleshooting, and later, in understanding where different attacks and defenses operate.

 ## 🧠 In My Own Words